Looking for the best books for a 9-year-old? We’ve got the perfect list for you!

 Historical Fiction Books for 9 year-olds

-Don’t let the length of this book deter you.
+Don’t let the length of this mystery book for kids deter you.
 Even though it is on our list of long books, there are gorgeous illustrations on every other page and the writing is only a paragraph at a time.

-This middle-grade mystery is an amazing story of Hugo Cabret who is an orphan in the Paris train station where he winds the clocks so that nobody will discover his secrets.
+This middle grade mystery is an amazing story of Hugo Cabret who is an orphan in the Paris train station where he winds the clocks so that nobody will discover his secrets.
 Soon he discovers a drawing and a notebook that will lead him to the biggest adventure of his life.
-This is one of the must-read books for 9-year-olds.
+This is one of the must-read books for 12-year-olds.

 This book is based on the real story of the world’s most famous bear, Winnie the Pooh.
 From his beginnings in the forests of Canada all the way to the London zoo where he met the real Christopher Robin, this book mixes one part imagination and one part history to create Winnie’s first big adventure.